dirigeants/klasa/guides/Getting Started/GettingStarted.md

 >1.
 ID gotten from the Discord API if not provided: `client.application.owner.id`
 >1.
 You can pass an array to accept multiple prefixes.
->1. quotedStringSupport is overridable per command
+>1. quotedStringSupport is overridable per command.
 >1. `Successfully initialized.
 Ready to serve ${client.guilds.size} guilds.`

 > KlasaClientOptions are merged with discord.js' ClientOptions, see [ClientOptions in the discord.js docs](https://discord.js.org/#/docs/main/master/typedef/ClientOptions).